-We asked teachers to submit their best back-to-school bulletin board ideas on Facebook, and we received hundreds of great submissions!
-Check out some of the best below, along with our other favorites from around the web, and make this your best back-to-school time ever!
+Struggling to figure what your back-to-school theme will be?
+Well, we asked teachers to submit their best back-to-school bulletin board ideas to Facebook , and we received hundreds of great submissions!
+Check out some of the best, along with our other favorites from around the web, below and be inspired.
+Make this your best back-to-school time ever!

 1. Coming Soon

 “This is my clipboard wall.
 It’s so easy to quickly display student work.” —Samantha M.